- While a bit morbid, Real Bodies at Horseshoe is certainly interesting and does an incredible job educating visitors on the human body.

 You live and learn, I suppose.

-My Experience at Real Bodies at Horseshoe
+My Experience at Real Bodies

 Let me begin by saying that throughout the attraction, Real Bodies did a great job of displaying specimens alongside information in a compelling, entertaining, and educational way.
 Every time I turned the corner there was a new, engaging visual to digest.